 Depending on your background, you may need to act on most or all of these requirements.
 You should have received an information package from your program detailing what your program-specific requirements are along with additional information regarding how to go about completing these requirements.
 Should you not have received this package you can drop by Room 352 at the Morningside Campus and pick one up.

 Major Components of the Placement Requirements System

 Police checks with vulnerable sector screening: Students must have their vulnerable sector police checks done in the region they reside.
 Students who reside in Greater Toronto Area must use the forms signed by the college.
 You can obtain these forms at the main Health Studies office, Room 352 Morningside Campus.
 It is critical to note that each region has their own policies, application forms and the time frames between application and receiving your police check may take up to sixteen weeks.
-Click here for more information.
+For more information, view the Frequently Visited Police Department.

 If you miss your mask fit testing appointment: Due to the large number of students requiring mask fitting, we are obliged to centrally schedule your mask fit appointment.
 All students are expected to organize their schedules and activities to respect their assigned appointment time.
 We recommend that you arrive 10 to 15 minutes prior to your appointment time.
 If you miss your appointment, you will be charged a $30 fee to rebook your appointment (cash only).
 Only for documented medical or other critical reasons will this fee be waived, and only at the discretion of the Clinical Placement Administrative Officer.